MozeBaltyk/Rkub/README.md

 - User agnostic: can be launch by any user (with sudo rights).

-- OS agnositc: can be launch on any Linux systems (at least for the package build, for the install depend on your participation to this project 😸)
+- OS agnositc: can be launch on any Linux systems (at least for the package build, for the install part, it depends on your participation 😸)

-Add-on from my part, some part which were manual in Clemenko procedure are automated with Ansible like:

-- the upload or NFS mount
+Add-on from my part:

-- Some flexibility about path (possible to export or mount NFS in choosen place)
+- Some flexibility about path (possible to build, install on path of your choice)

 - Arkade to install utilities binaries